myhdl/site-myhdl-dev/gsoc/gsoc_app_template.md

 * What is your favorite feature of MyHDL?
 Demonstrate it here with a cool example.
 * Have you ever used git or another version control system?
+* Features and background for other programming languages you are familiar.

 ### You and your project